bluesky/tiled/docs/source/scaling.md

 ## Proxy data from a network service and keep an on-disk cache

-TODO Add fsspec example --- How to put an upper bound on the disk cache?
+TO DO: Add fsspec example --- How to put an upper bound on the disk cache?

 ## Load keys dynamically as well as values

-In all the previous examples, the *keys* of the Catalog were held in memory, in Python.
-For Catalog at the scale of thousands of entries, backed by a database or a web service, this becomes impractical.
-At that point, transition to a custom class satisfying the Catalog specification, which fetching keys and values on demand by making efficient queries.
+In all the previous examples, the *keys* of the Catalog were held in memory, in Python, and the *values* were sometimes generated on demand.
+For Catalog at the scale of thousands of entries, backed by a database or a web service, we'll need to generate the keys on demand too.
+At that point, we escalate to writing a custom class satisfying the Catalog specification, which fetches keys and values on demand by making queries specific to the underlying storage.

-TODO Simplify Bluesky MongoDB example into MVP and add it here.
+TO DO: Simplify Bluesky MongoDB example into MVP and add it here.